-If a visitor connects to the WiFi and misses the prompts to log in, when they try to launch a secure web page they may receive an SSL connection error, such as the examples below.
+If a visitor connects to the Wi-Fi and misses the prompts to log in, they may receive an SSL connection error when they try to launch a secure web page.

-This occurs as most pages are 'secure' web pages (HTTPS or SSL), if the visitor is not logged in, the captive portal attempts to redirect any web traffic to the login page for the WiFi and you cannot redirect a secure page without one of the warnings below.
+This occurs as most pages are 'secure' web pages (HTTPS or SSL).
+If the visitor is not logged in, the captive portal attempts to redirect any web traffic to the login page for the Wi-Fi and a secure page cannot be redirected without one of the warnings below showing.

-To avoid this, when a visitor connects to the WiFi a notification appears to prompt the visitor to log in and if this is followed it should prevent the warning message from appearing.
+To avoid this, when a visitor connects to the Wi-Fi a notification appears to prompt the visitor to log in.
+If this is followed, it should prevent the warning message from appearing.
 Alternatively, as a workaround, if the visitor loads a non-secure site (e.g. neverssl.com) it should redirect to the login page.

-If your visitors continue to have problems with SSL connection errors, please contact Support with examples of the issues from the visitors.
+If your visitors continue to have problems with SSL connection errors, please contact Support with examples of the issues experienced.

 "Your connection is not private